nomonosound/numpy-rms/README.md

-# numpy-rms: a fast function for calculating a series of RMS values
+# numpy-rms: a fast function for calculating a series of Root Mean Square (RMS) values

-NumPy lacked an optimized rms function, so we wrote our own.
-At Nomono, we use it for audio processing, but it can be applied any kind of float32 ndarray.

-* Written in C and takes advantage of AVX/AVX512 for speed
+* Written in C and takes advantage of AVX2 for speed
-* Roughly **2.3x speedup** compared to the numpy amin+amax equivalent (tested on Intel CPU with numpy 1.24-1.26)
-* The fast implementation is tailored for float32 arrays that are C-contiguous, F-contiguous or 1D strided.
-Strided arrays with ndim >= 2 get processed with numpy.amin and numpy.amax, so no perf gain there.
+* The fast implementation is tailored for contiguous 1-dimensional float32 arrays

 # Installation